Straddle Option Strategy - Profiting From Big Moves

+Understanding the options market can help your approach to trading become much more dynamic.
 Basically, the straddle strategy is selling a put option and selling a call at the same time.
 Or buying a put and buying a call option at the same time.
 In other words, you buy/sell a put and a call at the same strike price and at the same expiration date.

 When buying a straddle, we want to stock price to move significantly either up or down.
 On the other hand, the short straddle options strategy requires the stock price to remain unchanged.

-Is straddle a good strategy?
+Is an options straddle a good strategy?

 Let’s use the example of a stock trading at $50.

-Now, the straddle means buying (or selling) at the money call option and buying (or selling) at the money put option.
+Now, the straddle requires buying (or selling) at the money call option and buying (or selling) at the money put option.
 To simplify things we’re going to assume that the $50 strike call is worth $1 and the $50 strike put equals a $1 too.